Tampa DUI Attorneys

 At the end of the case, any money left in the trust account is refunded to the client.
 The cost money that we request at the beginning of the case is enough to cover all anticipated payments to third parties that arise during the case.

-The attorney fees are slightly higher if the client is charged with a DUI involving an accident or property damage or if the client has prior DUI convictions.
-Attorney fees are also higher if the DUI is charged as a felony or if the client was arrested for other charges such as a second DUI refusal to submit to chemical testing, driving on a suspended license, possession of marijuana, or resisting arrest either with or without violence.
+The attorney fees are slightly higher if the client is charged with a DUI involving an accident or property damage or if the client has prior DUI convictions making this case a 2nd DUI or a 3rd DUI.
+Attorney fees are also higher if the DUI is charged as a felony or if the client was arrested for other charges such as a second DUI refusal to submit to chemical testing, hit and run, driving on a suspended license, possession of marijuana, or resisting arrest either with or without violence.

 After your arrest for DUI, your criminal defense lawyer can usually waive your appearance at many, if not all of the pre-trial court dates saving you the stress and inconvenience of going to court.
 Stages of the DUI case include: